sozu/py-pyracmon/README.md

 Pyracmon requires python 3.9 or higher.

-Static typing functionalities are highly affected by python version.
+The static typing is the main feature sensitive to python version.
-Because of frequent update of python `typing` package, syntax assumed in this library might already have got deprecated.
-Those functionalities will be left not completely conforming to specifications of the package while they are unstable.
+It is mainly written in the style ordinary in python 3.9 but some parts depend on newer objects imported by `typing_extensions` .

 Currently supported DBMS are PostgreSQL (>= 10.0) and MySQL (>= 8.0).

-Although pyracmon does not require any libraries for use by itself, it needs DB driver which conforms to DB-API 2.0.
+DB driver compliant with DB-API 2.0 is required.
-[psycopg2](https://pypi.org/project/psycopg2/) (for PostgreSQL) and [PyMySQL](https://pypi.org/project/PyMySQL/)_ are used in development.
+[psycopg2](https://pypi.org/project/psycopg2/) (for PostgreSQL) and [PyMySQL](https://pypi.org/project/PyMySQL/) (for MySQL) are used in development respectively.
-Use them or some other library and tell it to pyracmon via `pyracmon.declare_models`.

 ## Installation